How I Got to Tour the Reverent, Sober Side of Pattaya

 I will let you have two minutes to finish the mental snickering.

-OK let’s move on.
+OK, done?
+Right, let’s move on.

-How I Discovered Sober Pattaya
+How I Discovered the Sober Pattaya

 It was very simple.
 I asked my host to choose.

-Of course both of us foreigners associate Pattaya with dodgy tourism – it’s pretty much the only thing most people know.
+Of course, both of us foreigners associate Pattaya with dodgy tourism – it’s pretty much the only thing most people know.
 However, since neither of us belonged to the target demographic, we were not particularly invested in sampling it.

 But it felt wrong just to laze about the hotel patio watching graceful orange sunsets over the sea while having juices and cocktails.

-The Laser Cut Buddha of Khao Chi Chan
+Pattaya’s Laser Cut Buddha of Khao Chi Chan

-The Buddha image commands a wide view, and the approach is via semi-paved meandering walks through a quiet garden.
+The main attraction, is the Buddha image carved into the entire side of a rocky outcrop with lasers.
+It commands a wide view, and the approach is via semi-paved meandering walks through a quiet garden.
 It was commissioned to commemorate the 50th year anniversary of the late King Bhumibol Adulyadej’s reign.

 I think they would have loved him even if he was not king.